alex-adler/alex-adler.github.io/README.md

 ./node_modules/.bin/esbuild transit/transit.ts --bundle --format=esm --outdir=transit --watch
 ```

-Transit's rust code can be compiled into wasm by using the following command from inside the `transit` directory:
+Transit, Ray, and GPU's rust code can be compiled into wasm by using the following command from inside the relevant directory:

 ```bash
 wasm-pack build --target web -d . --no-pack